Paul Simpson (footballer): Northwich Victoria

 Simpson was appointed manager of Northern Premier League Premier Division side Northwich Victoria on 1 February 2012, with Alan Wright as his assistant.
 However, he departed after only a month as he had been due to take up a role in Portugal at the end of the season.
 This was, however, brought forward to March, meaning Simpson left following the club's FA Trophy quarter-final match on 25 February.
 His assistant, Alan Wright, oversaw a match with Rushall Olympic during Simpson's absence.

 Derby County

 In October 2013 Simpson joined Steve McClaren, as assistant manager.
 The team hit the ground running and went on an amazing run of results.
 In their first season they took the team to the Championship Play off final, losing to a late goal versus QPR.
 In the second season they again had a great start, in terms of results, and continued to enjoy success.
 In the December 2014 rumours started to circulate that McClaren was being headhunted by Newcastle United, in the Premier League.
-Many blamed these rumours on the teams results taking a dive, but there were other mitigating circumstances.
+Many blamed these rumours on the team's results taking a dive, but there were other mitigating circumstances.
 The team missed out on the playoffs and McClaren was sacked at the end of the season.
 Simpson was sacked at the start of July, on the eve of pre season training under the newly appointed head coach, Paul Clement.